Factory Harley Radio Integration Secrets for ‘14 & Up

 - No knobs or buttons on the outside of the unit.
 All settings are done remotely by your phone, so you don't need to take the fairing off if something needs to be changed.

-We love the DSR1 so much that we have gone through the effort to create a setup file with a counter EQ curve for our customers and customers of our authorized dealers that flattens out the frequency response of the Harley radio to within 1 db from 45 to 17 khz.
+This article was originally written 3 years ago and a lot has changed since then.
+We love the DSR1 processor from Rockford Fosgate so much that we no longer recommend anything else.
+We have installed thousands of these units and have gone through the effort to create a setup file with a counter EQ curve for our customers and customers of our authorized dealers that flattens out the frequency response of the Harley radio to within 1 db from 45 to 17 khz.
 This would not be possible with most any other processor.
 The radical 23 db swings in frequency is far too much for most any processor to deal with, but the engineers at Rockford Fosgate had the foresight to put an unusually capable parametric EQ feature in the DSR1.

 - Does away with the need for a radio flash for most all bikes that shipped with 2 speakers and no Harley amplifier.